hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

 ### Replicated Command Line Interface

-1. Login to a command line terminal of the Terraform Enterprise host machine.
+1. Connect to the Terraform Enterprise host machine using SSH.
 1. Execute the command below to fetch the versions of Terraform Enterprise.

     ```